 However, sometimes your inventory might never find its way back to the Amazon warehouse.
 If it has been more than 45 days since the customer initiated the return and Amazon hasn’t refunded your items, you need to raise an FBA reimbursement claim.

-FBA Reimbursement for Incorrectly Measured Items
+How to Claim FBA Reimbursement for Incorrectly Measured Items

 Amazon scans the inventory that you send to determine the possible defective or damaged items during fulfillment center operations.
-Occasionally, these Cubiscans incorrectly measure your product because of an irregular bulge in the package.
+Occasionally, these Cubiscans falsely measure your product because of an irregular bulge in the package.
 As a result, your item is classified into a higher size category, and Amazon overcharges the FBA fees.

 To prevent this, you need to monitor Amazon’s CubiScan dimensions of your product.
 Typically, you input your ASIN into the Amazon FBA fee calculator and compare the fees to detect any irregularity.
 You have to ask Amazon to re-measure the item if you notice any.
 Keep in mind that you can only have an item re-measured once every 6 months.